sseerrggii/intercooperation_website/index.md

 Actors of the Social Economy need IT Tools to realize their missions.
 From share-management in an energy cooperative over member shift systems in cooperative supermarkets to management tools for shared housing initiatives.
 Luckily, a variety of IT cooperatives exists that build these tools.

-Inspired by the [ICA principles](https://www.ica.coop/en/cooperatives/cooperative-identity#cooperation-among-cooperatives), some IT cooperatives joined forces to **mutualize resources, share knowledge and build better tools together**.
+Inspired by the [ICA principles](https://www.ica.coop/en/cooperatives/cooperative-identity#cooperation-among-cooperatives), we have joined forces as IT cooperatives to **mutualize resources, share knowledge and build better tools together**.
+With a bigger network we'll also be able to work on some more complex projects.
+In all these ways, we hope to empower the actors we are supporting, and help make a change towards a more sustainable world.

 Come build IT Tools for the Social Economy with us!